MicrosoftDocs/cloud-adoption-framework/docs/strategy/business-outcomes/sustainability.md

 ---
 title: Examples of sustainability outcomes
-description: Use the Cloud Adoption Framework to learn how cloud computing can support you in lightening your environment footprint by reducing carbon emissions and efficiently using resources.
+description: Learn how the Cloud Adoption Framework and cloud computing can support you to reduce carbon emissions, use resources more efficiently, and lessen your environmental footprint.
 author: wayneme75
 ms.author: wayneme
 ms.date: 10/21/2020